Nacimiento Formation

-The Nacimiento Formation is a sedimentary rock formation found in the San Juan Basin of western New Mexico (United States).
-It has an age of 61 to 65.7 million years, corresponding to the early and middle Paleocene.
-The formation has yielded an abundance of fossils from shortly after the Cretaceous-Paleogene extinction event that provide clues to the recovery and diversification of mammals following the extinction event.
+The Nacimiento Formation is a sedimentary rock formation in the San Juan Basin of western New Mexico (United States).
+It is dated to approximately 61.0–65.7 million years ago, corresponding to the early and middle Paleocene.
+The formation has yielded numerous fossil assemblages from the interval following the Cretaceous–Paleogene extinction event, which have been used to study biotic recovery and the early diversification of mammals after the extinction.

 Description

 The Nacimiento Formation is a heterogeneous nonmarine formation composed of shale, siltstone, and sandstone, deposited in floodplain, fluvial and lacustrine settings, and made up of sediment shed from the San Juan uplift to the north and the Brazos-Sangre de Cristo uplift to the east.
 It was deposited mostly between ~65.7 and ~61 million years ago, during the early and middle Paleocene.
 The climate was humid and warm to hot and stable, but with a distinct dry season.
 This unit interbeds with the underlying Ojo Alamo Formation but is separated by an unconformity from the overlying San Jose Formation.

 The Nacimiento Formation is divided into several subunits known as members.
 In outcrops in southern areas of the formation, the Puercan fauna is found in the Arroyo Chijuillita Member, the Torrejonian fauna is found in the Ojo Encino Member, and the uppermost Escavada Member lacks age-diagnostic fossils.
 In northern outcrops, the two lower members are indistinguishable, and are called the "main body".
 Above them are two more informal members.
 These preserve a younger, Tiffanian fauna.
 The Puercan and Torrejonian faunas are further subdivided into several biostratigraphic zones.